james-priest/100-days-of-code-log-r4/README.md

 }
 ```

-**Progress:** The next step in this course was about learning Webpack.
+**Progress:** The next step in this course was learning how to configure Webpack.

-In essence, Webpack, at its core, is a code bundler.
+> Webpack, at its core, is a code bundler.
 It takes your code, transforms and bundles it, then returns a new version of your code.

 I learned about

 - Setting an entry point
 - Using loaders for transformations
-- Setting output directory
+- Setting the output directory
 - Specifying an HTML template
 - Using webpack-dev-server